Innovations to support the Group’s competitiveness

 For example, the following innovations, launched over the past 10 years, were mostly disruptive breakthroughs:

-- 2003: new anti-blocking agents for plastic films and a carbon black (a conductor additive in Lithium-Ion batteries)
+- 2003: new anti-blocking agents for plastic films and C-NERGY™, a carbon black (a conductor additive in lithium-ion batteries)

-- 2004: graphite for fuel cells and fillers for silicon joints
+- 2004: graphite for fuel cells and fillers for silicon seals

 - 2006: carbonate for wood and resin fiber composites and Alodur RodTM abrasive sticks